fslev/jtest-utils/README.md

 assertEquals("heard", capturedData.get("someValueForBeneath"));
 assertEquals("-263355062.750", capturedData.get("speakValue"));
 ```
-This feature is available for any flavour of object matching (Strings, Jsons or XMLs).
+This feature is available for any flavour of object matching (String, Json or XML).

 # <a name="polling"></a> 2.
 Polling (Deprecated)
 Retry an operation until desired result or timeout is reached: